 Reconciliation and Indigenous Education

-Took important steps towards reconciliation and Indigenous education by holding the first Indigenous Student Conference, and raising the Mississaugas of the New Credit First Nation flag at the central board office, with the commitment to raise at all sites next school year during the month of June
+Took important steps towards reconciliation and Indigenous education by holding the first Indigenous Student Conference, and raising the Mississaugas of the Credit First Nation flag at the central board office, with the commitment to raise at all sites next school year during the month of June

 Launched our first Sikh e-module to help staff develop a deeper understanding of the Sikh faith.
 Keep an eye out for our Muslim e-module to launch next year.